placidmoon1/Learning-Programming-Langauges/Learning Java/ProTips.md

 ### Lists of Exceptions

-1. NullPointerExcpetion: Occurs when one invoke a method on a reference variable with a **null** value.
+1. **NullPointerExcpetion**: Occurs when one invoke a method on a reference variable with a **null** value.
 To avoid such exception, make sure to assign an object reference to the variable before invoking the method throught the reference variable.